-- The trust is considered to be concentrated in securities issued by companies in the consumer products and services and information technology sectors.
-Negative developments in these sectors will affect the value of your investment more than would be the case in a more diversified investment. - General risks of companies in the consumer products and services sector include the general state of the economy, intense competition and consumer spending trends. - General risks of companies in the information technology sector include rapidly changing technologies, short product life cycles, frequent introduction of new or enhanced products, the impacts of existing and changing government regulations, and the loss of patent and other intellectual property protections. - The trust may invest in securities of foreign issuers, which may include companies located in emerging and/or frontier markets.
-These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - The trust may invest in stocks of small and mid-size companies.
-These stocks are often more volatile and have lower trading volumes than stocks or larger companies.
-Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is not actively managed.
-Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines
+- The trust invests in securities of foreign issuers, which may include companies located in emerging markets.
+These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies.
+Emerging market companies are also subject to a greater risk of market closure, exchange delistings and lower quality or less available financial information. - The trust is not actively managed.
+Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.